ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 2. Both stacks MUST offer the same transport services, as required by the application.
 For example, if an application specifies that it requires reliable transmission of data, then a Protocol Stack using UDP without any reliability layer on top would not be allowed to replace a Protocol Stack using TCP.
 However, if the application does not require reliability, then a Protocol Stack that adds unnecessary reliability might be allowed as an equivalent Protocol Stack as long as it does not conflict with any other application-requested properties.

 3. Both stacks MUST offer the same security properties.
 The inclusion of transport security protocols {{I-D.ietf-taps-transport-security}} in a Protocol Stack adds additional restrictions to Protocol Stack equivalence.
 Security features and properties, such as cryptographic algorithms, peer authentication, and identity privacy vary across security protocols, and across versions of security protocols.
 Protocol equivalence ought not to be assumed for different protocols or protocol versions, even if they offer similar application configuration options.
 To ensure that security protocols are not incorrectly swapped, Transport Services systems SHOULD only automatically generate equivalent Protocol Stacks when the transport security protocols within the stacks are identical.
 Specifically, a transport system would consider protocols identical only if they are of the same type and version.
 For example, the same version of TLS running over two different transport protocol stacks are considered equivalent, whereas TLS 1.2 and TLS 1.3 {{RFC8446}} are not considered equivalent.

+### Pooled Connections {#pooled-conn}

+For message reordering resistant request/response protocols like HTTP, interactions can be automatically distributed across several underlaying transport connections.
+This is realized by Pooled Connections that hide the connection management and provide a messages-only API that enables per-message endpoint and path selection.
+Pooled Connections use multiple connections between equivalent endpoints using equivalent protocol stacks, see {{equivalence}}, in parallel, including multiple streams of multi-streaming connections.

+TODO:
+: Either define "equivalent endpoints" here (Endpoints derived from the representation given to the API) or update {{equivalence}} to do it.
+We need this for racing anyway.

 ### Separating Connection Groups {#groups}